scaramangagency/craft-litespeedcache/README.md

 We'd recommend setting `globally` to reduce the amount of cache records that you get, otherwise you'll end up with hunderds of cache records if there are URL paramaters defined for a page.

 This plugin does run the LSCache clearances as a batched task, so hopefully it shouldn't be too intensive on the server.
 If you're noticing massive latency issues, it might be worth selecting the global purging option.

+If you're running CraftCommerce, the plugin will globally purge for now.